 While in 2002 (Powell & Hall, 2004) a total of 40% of students enrolled in colleges were female, by 2010 this figure had risen to 52% - which is exactly representative of the proportion of females in the general population.
+The implications of this shift at the systemic proportion of females in the general population.
 The implications of this shift at the systemic level are enormous: females are now fully represented in the college sector.
 However, this figure masks differences that may obtain at programmatic and course levels, not to mention at faculty / department / school management levels.

-&lt;sup>4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.
+4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.

-This college has a female population of 45%, which falls below the requirements in terms of equity, redress and representivity.
-Transformation has occurred at a similar but compliant rate in other colleges provincially, as KwaZulu-Natal colleges show an enrolment of 56% for female students.
+This college has a female population of 58%, which more than meets the requirements in terms of equity, redress and representivity.
+Transformation has occurred at the higher rate than in other colleges provincially, as Eastern Cape Province colleges show an enrolment of 54% for female students.
+Although, by its own admission, this college has not actively recruited female students, gender equity targets have been met.